jacobvarner/hoops-jacobvarner/_posts/2020-12-13-jacob-varner-top-25-college-basketball-rankings-december-13-2020.md

 Key Wins:
 - Texas by 4 on the road
+- Arizona State by 9 on a neutral court

 Key Losses:
 - Virginia Tech by 8 on a neutral court in overtime